 Reflecting on a memorable exchange during Jonathan Jackson’s lecture, Yang shared that she was positively caught off guard by a particular moment of raw honesty.
 “When I asked an emotional question about my worries taking up space, the resultant discussion was full of vulnerability and empathy over the kinds of internal conflicts we, as BIPOC, face when attempting to exist in these spaces.”

 Office Hours is currently wrapping up its formative first season.
 Learn more about Office Hours on Instagram and support the collective’s upcoming work via online donation.

 Correction: October 25, 2020

 An earlier version of this article incorrectly credited Dong-Ping Wong as a primary organizer of Office Hours.
 He was a speaker for one of the initial sessions.
-Esther Choi is the Director of Office Hours and manages the entire operation.
+Esther Choi is the artist behind the socially-engaged art initiative Office Hours.